Oksana Skorik

 Oksana Skorik (Ukrainian: Оксана Скорик, born April 20, 1989) is a professional ballet dancer from Kharkiv, Ukraine and Principal Dancer of the Mariinsky Ballet.
-She joined the Mariinsky Ballet in 2007 after graduating from the Perm School of Dance in Russia.
+She joined the Mariinsky Ballet in 2007 after graduating from the Perm State Choreographic College in Russia.
 She was the subject of David Kinsella's documentary A Beautiful Tragedy and was featured on RT Documentary's Ballet, Sweat and Tears.

 Early life

 Skorik was born in Kharkiv, Soviet Union on April 20, 1989.
 It was decided by her mother that she was going to be a ballet dancer ever since she was born, and the days after her 5th birthday, her mother took her to Perm School of Dance where she would attend ballet classes and board every year until her graduation at the age of 18.
 During her time in Perm School of Dance, Skorik suffered from anorexia due to the harsh comments of teachers and staff of the school, who would often compare students with each other.
 In 2008, A Beautiful Tragedy, a documentary directed by David Kinsella focused on 15-year-old Oksana's journey through ballet school and her battle with anorexia.
 The documentary followed her during one year (2004-2005) and expressed her innermost feelings about ballet and her relationship with food.

 On February 26, 2019 Oksana gave birth to a son named Ostap.